How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 - CBD has also demonstrated anti-seizure effects, which suggests it could be a potential treatment for epilepsy.
 Edibles may be one way to ingest cannabis to reduce seizures.
 However, more research is necessary before people with epilepsy consider treating the condition with cannabis.

-Recreational use of this drug is not recommended, but if adults are trying them, they should start with no more than 2.5 to 5 mg. and see how they respond before eating or drinking more.
+Recreational use of this drug is not recommended, but if adults try them, they should start with no more than 2.5 to 5 mg. and see how they respond before eating or drinking more.
 Never mix edibles with alcohol or other drugs.

 The adverse side effects of edibles can be scary.
-The symptoms of those who have an adverse reaction to edibles include a racing heart, excessive sweating, anxiety, paranoia, hallucinations, and delusions.
+The symptoms of those who have a negative reaction to edibles include a racing heart, excessive sweating, anxiety, paranoia, hallucinations, and delusions.
 They can cause people to freak out.
 Edibles have more severe toxicity than inhaled forms, and the effects are psychiatric.

 It can be hazardous if kids and dogs accidentally ingest edibles; thus, safe storage is essential.
 Toddlers and canines are notorious for popping whatever they find into their mouths, and edibles are designed to taste and smell good.
 They come in various forms, from brownies, cookies, and candies to drinks and popcorn.
 Users should keep edibles locked up and out of reach from children and pets.